silver-hornet/silver-hornet.github.io/about.md

 There are many platforms, titles, and genres I’ve enjoyed – and continue to enjoy – playing.
 I enjoy learning about the history of games, as well as learning about what it takes to make them.

-While there have been periods of my life where other things have taken over for a while (university, jobs, immigration, life stuff), I always end up gravitating back to games.
-Even within my current (non-game industry) career, I always find ways of incorporating the many positive social and problem-solving aspects of games into the workplace, whether that’s through team building board game sessions, or gamification to increase employee engagement.
+While there have been periods of my life where other things have taken over for a while (university, jobs, immigration, life stuff), I always gravitate back to games.
+Even within my current (non-game industry) career, I like to find ways of incorporating the many positive social and problem-solving aspects of games into the workplace, whether that’s through team building board game sessions, or gamification to increase employee engagement.

-During the COVID-19 pandemic, I’ve been reflecting more on the things I really want to do in my life.
-And being involved in making games keeps bubbling to the top.
+During the COVID-19 pandemic, I’ve been reflecting more on the things I really want to do in life.
+And making games keeps bubbling to the top.
 So it’s finally time to do something about that.

 ## How?